NIEM/NIEM.github.io/json/tutorial/index.md

 ### A complete sample instance

-As described above, we walk through the NIEM exchange model, adding each NIEM property as a JSON property, with
+As described above, we walk through the NIEM exchange model, adding each NIEM property as a JSON property.
+This results in the following JSON document:

 ```json
 {% include_relative instance.json %}
 ```

-This example is available in the [JSON-LD Playground](http://tinyurl.com/y9smedna).
+This example is available in the [JSON-LD Playground](http://tinyurl.com/y96znvok).

 ## If needed, construct a JSON schema for your instances